On discrete Minimal Flavour Violation: Invariants

 The Clebsch-Gordan coefficients of the $\R{8}$ are, of course, just the generators $T^A$, $A= 1..8$ of the SU(3) Lie Algebra.
 The Kronecker product of the 8D irrep in SU(3) reads, e.g. \cite{Slansky},

 As argued above only the symmetric part is needed.
 Eq.~\eqref{eq:27} is telling us on the one hand that the decomposition in \eqref{eq:symmetric} will lead to three different invariants but more importantly it tells us how the discrete subgroup ${\cal D}_{Q_L}$ has to decompose in order not to generate further invariants.
 A necessary condition for an identical decomposition is that the discrete group contains a $\R{27}$.
 The trihedral groups $\Delta(3n^2)$ and $\Delta(6n^2)$ are not in this category since their largest irreps are at most 3-, respectively 6-dimensional.
+The same applies to the $(C)$-groups \cite{Ludl} and $(D)$-groups, c.f. appendix \ref{app:Dgroups}, since they can be embedded into $\Delta(3g^2)$ and $\Delta(6g^2)$ for an appropriate $g$.
+Thus we are left with the groups of the crystallographic type.
 Going through the character tables in \cite{FFK} and the more recent work \cite{Ludl} we realize that there is \emph{no} discrete subgroup of SU(3) which has a 27D irrep!
 Note, on even more general grounds that ${\rm dim}(\R{27})^2 = 729$ almost saturates the relation in Eq.~\eqref{eq:fund} and leaves $|\Sigma(360 \varphi)|= 1080$ as the only hypothetical candidate among the crystal-like groups.